• Skip to primary navigation

 This is such a yummy and easy recipe to make for a quick weeknight meal or to enjoy on the weekend for movie night!
 You will love how you can make just a small batch to enjoy without lots of dishes or heating up the kitchen.

-Step One: In a small shallow dish, place the milk, and egg.
+👉Step 1: In a small shallow dish, place the milk, and egg.
 Whisk the egg and milk together.

-Step Two: In another shallow dish, mix the Italian bread crumbs and the Panko.
+👉Step 2: In another shallow dish, mix the Italian bread crumbs and the Panko.
 Add the teaspoon of garlic salt and stir well.

-Step Three: Remove the ravioli from the freezer and place two or three at a time in the milk/egg mixture.
+👉Step 3: Remove the ravioli from the freezer and place two or three at a time in the milk/egg mixture.
 Coat them well and then roll in the bread crumbs.
-(I found it helped to take a spoon to add extra bread crumbs on the ravioli).

-Step Four: Place the breaded raviolis in the Air Fryer, in a single layer, and lightly spray with the olive oil.
+👉Step 4: Place the breaded raviolis in the Air Fryer, in a single layer, and lightly spray with the olive oil.

-Step Five: Place the tomato sauce, Italian seasoning, garlic salt, pepper, sweet basil, oregano, and brown sugar in a heavy saucepan.
+👉Step 5: Place the tomato sauce, Italian seasoning, garlic salt, pepper, sweet basil, oregano, and brown sugar in a heavy saucepan.
 Stir all ingredients together, and cook over medium-high heat until the sauce bubbles.
 Turn down the heat, and simmer for 20 minutes, stirring often.

-TIP: You will have to cook the Ravioli in batches, depending on how many you can get in the air fryer at a time.
+📌Tip: You will have to cook the Ravioli in batches, depending on how many you can get in the air fryer at a time.
 I have an Instant Pot Air Fryer, and it holds about 12 – 15 at once.
-So, if you’re cooking the whole package it might take you two or three batches to cook them all.
+So, if you’re cooking the whole package, it might take you two or three batches to cook them all.
 If you’re just cooking one batch, you might start cooking the Marinara first, so your sauce is done about the same time as your ravioli.

 crunchy ravioli with a bite out of it and dipping sauce.